wtttc/ApkSizeCheck/README.md

 2. build path
 3. unchecked on linux
 4. unable to check method count if not simply dex file or a dex in jar. (should modify method get_method_counts_in_file)
+5. Obfuscated resources may interrupt since each file's name changed.